IMO Net-Zero Framework

 The Net-Zero Framework (NZF) is the International Maritime Organization’s (IMO) regulatory response to the 2023 IMO GHG Strategy, aiming to achieve net-zero greenhouse gas (GHG) emissions by or around 2050.
 The goal of the NZF is to ensure international shipping can meet the strategy’s GHG emissions reduction targets; to accelerate the uptake of zero or near-zero GHG fuels, technologies and energy sources (ZNZs); and to support a just and equitable transition of the maritime sector.

 The regulations provide a technology-neutral approach whereby performance is measured as well-to-wake GHG emissions per energy used, supplemented by sustainability criteria.
-The reduction factors approved as part of the regulations provide long-term certainty to ships regarding the GHG emissions reduction requirements, as well as long-term certainty to fuel providers regarding potential demand.
+The reduction factors included in the regulations provide long-term certainty to ships regarding the GHG emissions reduction requirements, as well as long-term certainty to fuel providers regarding potential demand.

 Continue reading to learn about the GHG Fuel Intensity (GFI) on which the requirements are based.